future-architect/vuls/README.md

 # What Vuls Does'nt Do

-- Update the vulneable packages actually
+- Vuls does'nt update the vulneable packages.

 ----